bladehliu/chuning/cubeflow.md

 ### **Funding Requirements**

-Seeking **5M in Seed funding** to accelerate product development, expand sales & marketing, and build strategic partnerships with leading robotics companies.
+Seeking 500W in the first funding to accelerate product development, expand sales & marketing, and build strategic partnerships with leading robotics companies.

 ## **2. Market Analysis**